wideanchorgroup/content-ops-starter/content/pages/platform.md

       color: text-dark
     subtitle: Transit through Elevators and Doors
     text: >
-      The robots will be responsible for in-time delivery of goods to the guests’ rooms.
-In that case, hotel employees will be released from the repetitive work and focus on service.
-The robots are connected with elevators and telephones, so that they can autonomously take the elevators up and down, proactively calling the guest room and delivering the goods across the floors.
-It promotes the standardization of hotel service, ensuring the quality of service and creating a platform of smart hotels.
+      The robots will handle timely delivery of goods across various hospital departments, freeing staff from repetitive tasks and allowing them to focus on patient care.
+These robots are integrated with elevators and communication systems, enabling them to move between floors autonomously, contact specific rooms, and deliver items efficiently.
+This system enhances service standardization, ensuring consistent quality and reliability in hospital operations.
+By implementing these robots, hospitals create a smarter, more automated environment that supports both staff efficiency and patient satisfaction.
     actions:
       - type: Button
         label: Get started